For overall facial geometry

 Try this

-Identify your best feature by asking 3 trusted friends what they notice first about your face โ€” then research specific enhancement techniques for that area.
+Ask 3 trusted friends what they notice first about your face — then research specific enhancement techniques for that area.

 Quick win

-Start with the 2-week challenge: perfect your skincare routine and practice confident posture in mirrors โ€” these show results faster than any other looksmaxxing method.
+Start with a two-week challenge: lock in a basic skincare routine and practice confident posture in front of a mirror.
+These show results faster than anything else.

 Creating Your Personal Looksmaxxing Action Plan